airborne-commando/user-email-gen/README.md

 when executed it will display a username and password for both proton and cock.li

+You will still need to solve a captcha for cock.li if you decide to use this.

 exmaple:

     Cock.li email: sophiaadamss67@cock.li | Password: IH'`%Yx<EIinp[\+.(P/Kka\#[qyE8y|3%dQ*BmOM1|XnKG-W:)"NURwgHBf*pGl